-There are over 7,500 varieties of apples worldwide, and in the U.S., they are harvested three times a year.
+There are over 7,500 varieties of apples worldwide, and in the U.S., that are harvested three times a year.
 There is mid-summer peaking in late summer, late summer to early autumn and early autumn peaking as late as early winter.
 Late season apples, or winter apples, can be kept at cool temperatures above 32 degrees F. and will stay fresh into spring.
 Winter apples are great for cooking!

 Braeburn, Fuji and Pink Ladies are just a few of the winter apples we see in stores.
 I prefer Golden Delicious for pie baking.
 It has a nice balance of sweet and tartness.
 They are soft but hold their shape well when baked.
 Other top apples chosen for pies are Granny Smith, MacIntosh, Honeycrisp and Pink Lady.